blabla1337/skf-flask/skf/markdown/knowledge_base/101-knowledge_base--CA_certificates--.md

 ## Solution:

-It's always a good idea to let multiple CA you trust create a certificate, best way is that you create yourself the key pair (pub & priv) and let the CA sign it.
+It's always a good idea to let multiple CA you trust create a certificate, the best way is that you create yourself the key pair (pub & priv) and let the CA sign it.
 This way you don't need to 'leak' your priv key and you have backup trusted certificates you can use as a backup when one goes 'bad'.